bcgov/data-publication/pages/dps_bcdc_w_2.md

 	+ from **PUBLISHED**
 	+ to **PENDING ARCHIVE**.

-Once the record has been set to **PENDING ARCHIVE**, DataBC will then reivew the record to ensure it is ready for archiving, this includes:
+Once the record has been set to **PENDING ARCHIVE**, DataBC will then review the record to ensure it is ready for archiving, this includes:
 + removing all resources from the record
 + confirming the correct Org and Sub-Org
 + confirming that records with a replacement dataset contain "DEPRECATED" in the title